Samuel S. Urlacher, PhD

 Teaching is closely integrated with my role as a researcher, and I am committed to teaching and mentoring students at both the undergraduate and graduate levels.
 My teaching centers around one theme: How would I like a student to grow by taking my class, hearing my lecture, or being in my lab?
 The precise answer to this question varies, but the belief that learning must be a transformative experience remains.
 I challenge myself to help students think about, interpret evidence for, and understand what it means to be human in new and exciting ways.
 To do this, I incorporate real world examples, active-learning techniques, and new technology to engage students during class and to foster integrative understandings of complex issues.
 I make a concerted effort to promote the development of different skillsets and modes of communication using assignments in a number of media forms.
 My students are encouraged to gain new skills and to test their own hypotheses by participating in my ongoing research in the field or in the lab.

 Prospective students: All students are welcome in my classroom and in my lab!
 My policies are designed to provide a safe and welcoming environment for everyone.
 My research directly addresses topics of human variation and inequality, and I strive to enrich my classroom and lab by fostering an environment of individuals with diverse experiences and backgrounds.
-Potential PhD students should contact me directly (email@example.com).
-I am currently accepting PhD applicants through the Department of Biology and the Institute of Ecological, Earth, and Environmental Studies (TIEEES).
+Potential PhD students should contact me directly (firstname.lastname@example.org).
 The Baylor PhD program in Anthropology is also scheduled to begin in the near future.
-I am particularly interested in PhD students who would like to focus on topics relating to childhood evolutionary medicine, the developmental origins of health and disease, the energetics of immune activity and inflammation, and the role of the gut microbiome in mediating the pandemic of obesity and chronic disease.
-Native Spanish and Tok Pisin speakers are highly encouraged to contact me.
+I am particularly interested in PhD students who would like to focus on topics relating to child energetics, evolutionary medicine, the developmental origins of health and disease, stress and immunity, and the role of the gut microbiome in obesity and the epidemiological transition.
+Underrepresented students, including native Spanish and Tok Pisin speakers, are highly encouraged to contact me.

-Urlacher SS, Snodgrass JJ, Dugas LR, Sugiyama LS, Liebert MA, Joyce CJ, Pontzer H. Accepted.
+Urlacher SS, Snodgrass JJ, Dugas LR, Sugiyama LS, Liebert MA, Joyce CJ, Pontzer H. 2019.
 Constraint and tradeoffs regulate energy expenditure during childhood.
-Science Advances.
+Science Advances 5(12):eaax1065.

 Christopher L, Madimenos FC, Bribiescas RG, Urlacher SS, Snodgrass JJ, Sugiyama LS, Pontzer H. 2019.
 High energy requirements and water throughput of adult Shuar forager horticulturalists of Amazonian Ecuador.
 American Journal of Human Biology 31:e23223.